Forget Titans' 6-game skid: AFC South title on line vs. Jags - NewsBreak

 Forget Titans' 6-game skid: AFC South title on line vs. Jags

-Go ahead and forget Tennessee's six-game skid , the franchise's longest since Ken Whisenhunt lost his head coaching job seven games into his second season in 2015.
+NASHVILLE, Tenn.
+(AP) — Go ahead and forget Tennessee’s six-game skid, the franchise’s longest since Ken Whisenhunt lost his head coaching job seven games into his second season in 2015.

 Only one game matters now for the Titans.